In this article...

 As a reminder, the IWCC oversees all workers' compensation claims in Illinois.
 Accordingly, the IWCC is your starting line for filing all claims.

 This form can be found on the IWCC's website at www.iwcc.il.org.
-An important distinction between filing this form and providing notice to an employer is that this form can be filed at any point up to three (3) years after the date of the injury.
+An essential distinction between filing this form and providing notice to an employer is that this form can be filed at any point up to three (3) years after the date of the injury.
 Remember that for notice to an employer, notice must be provided within forty-five (45)of the injury.

-Once the form is completed and all questions are answered, the employee fills out the Proof of Service, and has his/her signature notarized (most law firms have at least one Notary Public and the same applies for a majority of banks).
+Once the form is completed, and all questions are answered, the employee fills out the Proof of Service and has their signature notarized (most law firms have at least one Notary Public, and the same applies to a majority of banks).

 Illinois Workers' Compensation Commission